bagrat/bmi/README.md

 # BMI Calculator

-This Serverless API calculates Body Mass Index (BMI) given the weight and height of a person.
+This Serverless API calculates Body Mass Index (BMI) given the weight in kilograms and height in meters of a person.

 The BMI calculator is served as an HTTP `GET` endpoint at `/bmi`.
 It accepts query parameters `weight` and `height` and returns the BMI as a number in the response body.